cecuesta/selective-reprocessing/README.md

  Storm process kafka tagged data and insert into Elasticsearch

 ### input directly in a kafka topic
- Data is inserted directly into a kafka topic using a data fake generator, generate process is started using: *start-stream-into-kafka.sh*
+ Data is inserted directly into a kafka topic using a data fake generator, generate process is started using: *start-stream-into-kafka.sh* (use the parameter CLUSTER to load into the cluster configuration)

  This first stream is readed from the initial topic and tagged using a kafka-streams topology.
-This topology can be started using: *start-tagging-stream.sh*
+This topology can be started using: *start-tagging-stream.sh* (use the parameter CLUSTER to load into the cluster configuration)

  Storm process kafka tagged data and insert into Elasticsearch

 ### Checking tags (both from stream and from files)